Originally published on my website

 Once we've crawled the site data, we need to store the data somewhere in a structured format.
 These items objects are simple containers used to collect the scraped data.
 They provide a dictionary-like API with a convenient syntax for declaring their available fields.

 From the code above, what we've defined will act like dictionary keys storing the information we've extracted.

 Are we still flowing?
 Great.
 Onwards we move.

 The items variable will be an instance of the GetmoviesItem.
 From here, using the same field names defined as our dictionary keys, we can extract and individual attributes from each movie.
-Case in point, for the rating information.
+A case in point, for the rating information.
 This attribute is stored within an element with a class name user_score_chart.
-Within this HTML element, we have an attribute "data-percent" and that's why we utilised the attr method to get access to the data stored there.
+Within this HTML element, we have an attribute "data-percent" and that's why we utilized the attr method to get access to the data stored there.
 From there using the yield function, we can now get all the data we need.

 For the final part of the code,

 next_page_url = "https://www.themoviedb.org/movie?page="+ str(self.page_number) next_page='http://api.scraperapi.com/?api_key='+ API_KEY + '&url='+ next_page_url + '&render=true' if self.page_number<=15: self.page_number+=1 yield response.follow(next_page,callback=self.parse)

 we take advantage of the pagination URL to iterate over as many pages as we want.
 Luckily for us, since we'll be hooking up with the scraper API's endpoint, we run no risk of our IP address being blocked since they have managed proxies for us.